lelanthran/libxcgi/pubsub/tests/pubsub/README.pubsub.md

-   "description-pattern":     "Pattern to find, matches description", "resultset-names":         "true",  // Set to false to exclude "resultset-descriptions":  "true"   // Set to false to exclude }
+   "description-pattern":     "Pattern to find, matches description", "resultset-names":         "true",  // Set to false to exclude "resultset-descriptions":  "true"   // Set to false to exclude "resultset-ids":           "true"   // Set to false to exclude }
 ```
 RETURNS: